What is neumorphic design?

 When not to use neumorphic design?

-Neumorphic design lacks with colour contrast, since an element's background colour should be the same or very similar to the background it sits on to look neumorphic, this makes it difficult for some users to see, therefore making it difficult for them to use your website or application.
+Neumorphic design lacks colour contrast since an element's background colour should be the same or very similar to the background it sits on to look neumorphic, this makes it difficult for some users to see, therefore making it difficult for them to use your website or application.